Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 You also can’t use the credit for wifi fees, as the charge usually shows up as billed by Gogo, rather than the airline, though if you’re flying United it often uses its own wifi service that does appear as an airline charge.

 Airline lounge access is the big attraction.
-If you fly Delta a lot, you get access to all the Delta SkyClubs, where standalone membership without the Enhanced Business Platinum Card costs $450 a year.
+If you fly Delta a lot, you get access to all the Delta SkyClubs, where standalone membership without The Business Platinum Card costs $450 a year.
 You also get a Priority Pass card that gives you access to over 800 lounges worldwide, including some pretty useful ones here in the U.S.

 And if you fly to or through New York – La Guardia, San Francisco, Dallas, Las Vegas, or Miami airports often, you can use American Express’ generously appointed Centurion Lounges, which are stocked with premium liquor and full, hot food that’s better than what you’ll find at most airport restaurants.